LogicLegendX/ChatGPT-AI-Crypto-Trading-Bot/README.md

 ❓ **Can beginners use this project?**

-Yes, no coding knowledge is neccessary.
+Yes, no coding knowledge is necessary.
 The code is structured to be readable and modular for learning and experimentation.

 ❓ **Is this project safe to use?**